In Question System and Industries

 multiplier effect.
 It is possible that under the current ‘Independent’

-monetary system, the more that Originated October 2020 For more details in regard to this insight go to: |
+February 2021 For more details in regard to the above insights go to: |

-? ? ? ? ? |
+? ? ? ? ? ? |

 Buoyant